 It is possible that there may be benefits that you could be entitled to and are not aware of, or you may feel that the rate of benefits which you are in receipt of is not correct.
 Or perhaps you are working, but on a low income, and are finding it difficult to manage your finances.
 You may be on benefits, but are having trouble with the DWP, struggling with sanctions, or would just like help to complete a form.

-If this is the case, our team of Welfare Rights Officers, Moira Escreet and Morag Bisset, are here to help.
+If this is the case, our Welfare Rights Officer Morag Bisset, is here to help.

-Our Welfare Rights Officers are trained to give advice on benefit entitlement and to assist in the claims process; whether it is making a claim over the phone, helping you to fill in a form, assisting you to appeal a decision you disagree with, or representing you at a benefit appeal.
+Our Welfare Rights Officers are trained to give advice on benefit entitlement and to assist in the claims process; whether it is making a claim over the phone or online, helping you to fill in a form, assisting you to appeal a decision you disagree with, or representing you at a benefit appeal.

-Since coming into post in August 2005, Moira Escreet, has already dealt with more than 1,500 cases per year regarding a whole range of different benefits.
-She has assisted many of these with new claims for benefit or helped them deal with problems relating to existing claims.
+Since the service started in August 2005, the welfare rights officers have jointly dealt with thousands of cases.
+They have opened more than 500 new cases involving a whole range of different benefits.
+Many of these have been new claims for benefit or help to deal with problems relating to existing claims.
+Many cases have involved helping people to navigate the complex process of Universal Credit claims.

-In September 2014, Hillhead Housing Association was awarded grant funding from the Big Lottery Fund which allowed them to extend the Welfare Rights Service, and Morag came onboard.
-The additional role will allow the service to reach even more people who are facing financial hardship caused by the welfare reforms.
+The service was launched initially with just one member of staff, Moira Escreet, but in September 2014, Hillhead Housing Association was awarded grant funding from the Big Lottery Fund which allowed them to extend the Welfare Rights Service, and Morag came onboard.
+The additional role has allowed the service to reach even more people who are facing financial hardship caused by welfare reforms and austerity.

-Moira and Morag can help with any benefit query, including pensions, housing and council tax benefits, jobseeker’s allowance and the various disability benefits, and tax credits.
+Morag & Heather can help with any benefit query, including Universal Credit, pensions, housing and council tax reduction, jobseeker’s allowance and the various disability benefits and tax credits.

-Since the service began in 2005, the weekly income for tenants and local residents has increased by over £30,000, which means more than £2.2million going back into the local community.
-Rent arrears have been reduced by 29% due to the actions of the service-requesting backdates on awards, and assisting tenants to claim money to help cover shortfalls caused by the ‘bedroom tax’.
-An overall lump sum total of more than £596,000 has so far been achieved largely as a result of applications for grants and backdated benefit payments.
+Since its inception in 2005, the service has generated both lump sum and ongoing benefit income for tenants and residents amounting to more than £6 million going back into the local community.
+Rent arrears have been reduced due to the actions of the service-requesting backdates on awards, and assisting tenants to claim money to help cover shortfalls caused by the ‘bedroom tax’.
+Support from a range of charitable organisations has also been obtained and debts have been managed, written off or reduced as a result of intervention by Moira, Morag & Heather.

-If you would like help with your benefits, or are unsure as to whether or not you could qualify, please contact our welfare rights officers:
+If you would like help with your benefits, or are unsure as to whether or not you could qualify, please contact our welfare rights officer:

 Morag Bisset 0141 776 8631 or firstname.lastname@example.org